- 📖 Geeky Medics OSCE Book

 Suggest an improvement

-Contraceptive counselling often features in OSCEs and therefore it’s important to be familiar with the various types of contraception available.
-This article focuses on counselling patients regarding the progesterone depot injection including the common questions patients ask, the answers you’ll be expected to articulate and how best to structure the consultation overall.
+Contraceptive counselling often features in OSCEs and it’s therefore important to be familiar with the various types of contraception available.
+This article focuses on counselling patients about the progesterone depot injection including the common questions patients ask, the answers you’ll be expected to articulate and how best to structure the consultation.